benoitc/gunicorn/docs/source/settings.rst

 Called after a worker processes the request.

-The callable needs to accept four instance variables for the Worker, the Request, the environment and the Response.
+The callable needs to accept two instance variables for the Worker and the Request.
+If a third parameter is defined it will be passed the environment.
+If a fourth parameter is defined it will be passed the Response.

 .. _child-exit: